vojtechruz/vojtechruzicka-blog/drafts/java-try-with-resources/index.md

 As you can see, they are very similar.
 The signature of the `close()` method is different only in the exception thrown. `AutoCloseable` can throw any `Exception` while `Closeable` throws `IOException`.

-Note that when implementing interface you can change the method signature in a way that it throws more specific exception (that is subclass of the exception specified by the interface).
+Note that when implementing interface you can change the method signature in a way that it throws a different exception.
 Or no exception at all.
-According to the JavaDoc, it is highly recommended to do so.
+According to the JavaDoc, it is highly recommended to do so in this case.
 Declare more specific exception to your implementation of `close()` method or no exception at all if it cannot fail.
-[TODO verify it actually works]

-There is one more difference, which you cannot see from the method's signature but from JavaDoc only. `Closeable` is required to be idempotent [TODO link], `AutoCloseable` not (although it is highly reccommended).
+There is one more difference, which you cannot see from the method's signature but from JavaDoc only. `Closeable` is required to be [idempotent](https://en.wikipedia.org/wiki/Idempotence), `AutoCloseable` not (although it is highly reccommended).

-That means you should make sure calling close multiple times would not cause any trouble.
+That means you should make sure calling `close()` multiple times would not cause any trouble.

 ## IntelliJ IDEA integration
 As usual, IDEA offers a nice support for try with resources feature.
 When you are using a resource, which implements `AutoCloseable` interface, you can surround it with `try-with-resources`.
 Just press <kbd>Alt</kbd> + <kbd>Enter</kbd> to open intention actions popup: